nihalgowda2002-arch/uk-bank-risk-engine/README.md

    XGBoost.
 It is the same class of model with one fewer dependency, and the interface is unchanged if you prefer to swap it back.

+## What the tests check

+The 34 tests are not coverage theatre.
+Among other things they check that:

+- PD stays strictly inside (0, 1) under extreme macro inputs
+- ECL is never negative, and lifetime ECL is never below twelve-month ECL
+- staging shifts to Stage 2 exactly when PD triples, and to Stage 3 at 90 DPD
+- scenario weights sum to 1.0, and unweighted inputs are rejected
+- the receiver ladder gains when rates fall and loses when they rise
+- a flat rate path at the historical level leaves the ladder exactly neutral
+- a zero hedge ratio is a no-op
+- mules score higher than ordinary accounts on the conduit and betweenness features, and the classifier beats its base rate

 ## Limitations

 - Everything is synthetic, so no result is evidence about any real bank.